Le Cordon Bleu Logo

 Good Food For All with Paul Newnham and Chef Arthur Potts Dawson

-Le Cordon Bleu London are pleased to be hosting an interactive session on what good food for all means in 2023 with Paul Newnham, executive director of the SDG2 Advocacy Hub and Chefs' Manifesto, on Thursday 26th January.
+Le Cordon Bleu London recently hosted an event highlighting what good food for all means in 2023 with Paul Newnham, executive director of the SDG2 Advocacy Hub and Chefs' Manifesto, and Chef Arthur Potts Dawson, founder of the People’s Supermarket and cofacilitator for the Chefs’ Manifesto London Action Hub.

 Paul Newnham is a strategic innovator and executive leader with over 25 years of expertise managing complex stakeholder relationships, designing campaign strategies, and extensive knowledge of the not-for-profit sector.
 Paul founded the SDG2 Advocacy Hub in 2015, a secretariat convened to connect NGOs, advocacy groups, civil society, private sector, and United Nations agencies around Sustainable Development Goal 2: Zero Hunger.
 The Hub’s goal is to coordinate global campaigning and advocacy to achieve food systems transformation, and it does so by facilitating multiple projects.